-Tool 5: number of extended reference line for intra prediction (JVET-J0070 ITRI)
+Tool 5: Number of extended reference line for intra prediction (JVET-J0070 ITRI)

 Not only the nearest(first) reference line but also extended reference lines with single line increment are utilized in intra prediction.
 The prediction generated from the nearest and extended reference lines will compete together to choose the best prediction for each block.
 DC and Planar modes are not used to generate prediction from the extended reference lines.
+Extended reference lines are applied only for luma prediction.

 Bit stream organization